Send a broadcast SMS

 See also

-- Templates—create and manage reusable message bodies for broadcasts, nurture, and 1:1 sends
+- Templates—create and manage reusable message bodies for broadcasts and 1:1 sends

 - SMS compliance—what to know about TCPA, HIPAA, and opt-out rules